wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 as a corollary, if the last four rows of two messages' state differential are all 0 then those two messages form a collision.

-Here are the state differentials for fifty random messages:
+Here are the state differentials for one hundred random messages (hover to animate):

-(TODO)
+{%
+include blog-gif.html
+name="/assets/img/wang/md4-differential-random"
+%}

+You can see exactly where the first message differentials are introduced, and the resulting state differential, in the second and third rows of round one.
+These early divergences quickly compound on themselves, and soon the differential has diffused throughout the entire state.

-Here are the state differentials for fifty moderately massaged messages:
+Here are the state differentials for one hundred moderately massaged messages (again, hover to animate):

-(TODO)
+{%
+include blog-gif.html
+name="/assets/img/wang/md4-differential-massaged"
+%}

-And finally, here are the state differentials for fifty collisions:
+And finally, here are the state differentials for one hundred collisions (hover):

-(TODO)

-TODO UNPACK AND DISCUSS.
+{%
+include blog-gif.html
+name="/assets/img/wang/md4-differential-colliding"
+%}

+Recall that the final MD4 hash value is derived from the last four rows of these state grids.
+Thus, two messages whose state grids' final rows are equal (i.e. have 0 differential) will have equal MD4 hashes; we can see that this is true for all our collisions.

+I haven't gone through the whole process of proving this differential path's validity, but I believe the proof would make heavy use of the boolean function collisions described above since those give you conditions under which any round's differentials will fail to propogate forward.

 ## Countermeasures